-Gromax, Inc. is a wholly owned subsidiary of Vitarich, which started commercial operation in January 1996.
-Previously, Gromax was a division of Vitarich, which was spun off to a separate entity.
+Gromax, Inc. is a wholly owned subsidiary of the Company which started commercial operation in January 1996.
+Previously, Gromax was a division of the Company, which was spun off to a separate entity.
 Gromax was registered with SEC on November 10, 1995.

-Effective April 1, 2015, the operations of Gromax, manufacturing animal health and nutritional feeds, was reintegrated into the Company.
-Specialty feeds supplement the product offering of animal feeds produced by the Company.
+Effective April 1, 2015 the operations of Gromax, manufacturing animal health and nutritional feeds, was reintegrated into the Company.
+Specialty feeds supplement the product offering of animal feeds produced by the company.
 Pursuant to the reintegration, Gromax transferred all its employees to the Company.
 Retirement benefits accruing to these employees were transferred accordingly.